qualityshepherd/brine/posts/southern_coast.md

 **1001: Unkindness of Ravens:** Jagged peaks with numerous raven nests.
 One particular nest contains a pair of small, polished stones that reflect light in unique patterns.
 These are _message stones_, used to communicate over long distances.

 **1004 Maude's Meadery** Vibrant wildflowers border a meandering stream, the air sweet with honey and herbs.
 The southwestern hives are empty now; their bees drawn to Harlan's Grove despite the distance.
-Those that return seem changed, producing bitter honey before dying.
+Those that return produce bitter honey before dying.
 Maude (`Herbalist, Worried`) studies each fallen bee, unwilling to believe her old friends' hops could be the cause.
 Her storage barn holds dozens of honey barrels and mead casks, watched over by her foreman Burt (`Gruff, Loyal`).

 **1007 Pilgrim's Hollow** A well-worn hollow where travelers pause before the final approach to Fellstead.
 A simple stone well and wooden shelter stand beside the path.
 Pilgrims have carved hundreds of prayers into the shelter's beams.
 Among them: "Lovely Lady Vale please spare us from your feast!"

 **1009 Grappled Chapel** A dilapidated stone chapel strangled by **Dragon Vine** (`Grapple, Razor Sharp, Poison`)—their purple flowers oddly beautiful against crumbling walls.
 Empty crates rot in tangles of razor-sharp stems.
 The vines shift slightly in a wind that isn't there.

 **1105 The Frostwake Grotto** A hidden cavern where the mountain's breath turns the air deathly cold.
 Even in summer, ice clings to the stone, and strange, pale flora thrive in the darkness.
-The deeper one goes, the more the ice seems… deliberate, as if shaped by unseen hands.
+The ice is deliberately shaped.
 In the very heart of the grotto stands a frozen pillar; something large trapped within.
 Whether it is a preserved guardian, a forgotten king, or something better left undisturbed—no one knows.
 Nightly harvesters leave behind clear signs: scattered ice fragments and deep cart ruts.

 **1107 Weeping Grove** Mist clings to a dense stand of weeping trees.
 Everything drips with sickly-sweet water, even in drought.
 Rusted tools and broken barrels hint at abandoned collection efforts.

 **1108 Fellstead Monastery** perches atop weathered cliffs, its honey-colored stone walls and Gothic spires silhouetted against the coastal sky.
 The monastery is adorned with intricate stained glass windows depicting scenes from the life of St. Fellstead (patron saint of seekers of knowledge).
 A trip of goats roams the terraced grounds, while sea caves beneath the brewery serve as naturally cool cellars for their renowned ale.

-The monastery boasts a famed library, produces fine milk and cheese from their goats, and brews the best beer in the south—thanks to an annual donation of hops from Harlan's Grove [#0904].

 A group of pilgrims has come from the north, placing additional strain on the monastery's resources and tranquility.
 They claim to seek guidance from St. Fellstead, but their behavior raises suspicions.
 Their leader, **Father Falen** (`Cutthroat, Apathetic`), has been seen snooping around the brewmaster’s office, asking unsettling questions about the monastery’s finances, and lingering in the library far too long.
 Some monks question their piety and wonder what they’re truly after.

+The monastery boasts a famed library, produces fine milk and cheese from their goats, and brews the best beer in the south—thanks to an annual donation of hops from Harlan's Grove [#0904].

 **RESIDENTS**
 - **Abbess Salvora** `Devoted, Respected, Distracted` - frequent visits to the Prison of Mon